-A collaborative City Comedy, with true love and virtue triumphing over social-climbing, deception and trickery.
+Eastward Ho! is a collaboratively written City Comedy by Ben Jonson, John Marston and George Chapman, which sees true love and virtue triumphing over social-climbing, deception and trickery.

 Teeming with energy and larger than life characters, Eastward Ho! sees Touchstone, a London goldsmith, preparing to marry off his two daughters.
 Touchstone’s two apprentices lead the wooing until the rakish fop Sir Petronel Flash arrives on the scene.